Radiation Therapy for Mesothelioma

 Brachytherapy is a type of radiotherapy in which the radiation is placed directly next to or inside the area of the body that requires treatment.
 Brachytherapy is also known as internal radiotherapy or sealed source radiotherapy because of its positioning.

-Once the radiation source, typically tiny radioactive seeds, is placed in or near the affected area, radiation kills cancerous cells while preserving healthy areas of tissue.
-Sometimes the radioactive seeds remain in the body indefinitely, while at other times, they are removed shortly after treatment.
+Once the radiation source, typically a tiny radioactive seed, is placed in or near the affected area, radiation kills cancerous cells while preserving healthy areas of tissue.
+Sometimes, the radioactive seeds remain in the body indefinitely, while at other times, they are removed shortly after treatment.

 Side effects of brachytherapy may include: